20 professional development ideas for counselors, social workers, and other mental health clinicians

 This awareness fosters caution; I’ll never be caught off guard.

-There’s more to tell, but for the sake of keeping this post to a reasonable length, I’ll save my remaining insights for the second installment of this post (in which I’ll discuss giving money to the homeless and demanding respect, among other “lessons” from counseling).
+There’s more to tell, but for the sake of keeping this post to a reasonable length, I’ll save my remaining insights of things counseling taught me for the second installment of this post (in which I’ll discuss giving money to the homeless and demanding respect, among other “lessons” from counseling).

 What happens to your mind and body when you’re sleep-deprived?
 Poor-quality sleep is linked to a variety of health conditions, including obesity and heart disease.
 Poor sleep leads to cognitive impairment and poor judgment.
 A lack of sleep can even lead to schizophrenia-like symptoms!
 Learn why sleep is essential for health and well-being.